waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM Move Permanence:** HM moves cannot be forgotten through normal means.
 - **Item Management Bugs (CRITICAL):** Taking a held item with a full bag destroys it.
 Tossing items fails.
 The only safe way to free a slot is to have a Pokémon hold an item.
 - **Evolution via Trade:** Some POKEMON evolve only by being traded: MACHOKE, KADABRA, HAUNTER, and GRAVELER.
+- **Phone List Limit:** The phone list can become full, preventing you from adding new contacts.

 # Active Quests & Current Plan

 ## Current Status: Blocked - Main Quest Progression Halted
 - **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
 All main quest paths are blocked.
-- **Current Plan:** With my main quests stalled, I will begin a systematic exploration of Goldenrod City to find new leads.
-I will use my `multi_stop_pathfinder` tool to generate an efficient route to visit all points of interest.
+- **Current Plan:** With my main quests stalled, I will continue my systematic exploration of Goldenrod City to find new leads.

 # My Custom Toolkit: Philosophy & Tools